dennischoi/Dindr/README.md

 Gems used: Sorcery, Carrierwave, Figaro, Randumb, Geocoder.

 # What we would like to add:
-1. Messenging feature between 2 matched dates
+1. Messenging feature between 2 matched users
 2. Workers to delete old pending invites everyday at midnight
 3. Increase finding restaurant radius
 4. Finding dates only around your geo-location